shahreyar-abeer/my_blog/content/about.md

 So after a couple of months of maze-like theories, I thought to myself "Enough is enough."
 I left

+> In this world, it matters not where you end up.
+It matters how you end up there.

 It's quite simple actually.
 You either *know thyself* or you live someone else's life.